Since I began thinking hard about people who wear the same thing every day, I’ve been examining other ways to minimize decisions in my daily life.

 This is straight out of The Paradox of Choice.
 Too many options are just as bad as not enough: we’re happier and more productive when we consider fewer possibilities.
 Here’s a recent example.
 We’ve needed new bedding for a while.
 I didn’t like the options at our local bedding store, but when I started looking online I was overwhelmed by the choices.
 I couldn’t handle shopping the whole internet, or even the whole mall.
 I needed fewer options.

 I explained my dilemma to my designer friend and asked her to tell me where to shop.
 She recommended a single store, which brought my options back into the reasonable range.
-(Her answer: Pottery Barn.
-She also suggested I should wait for March’s great linen sales, buy a duvet cover instead of a king comforter for ease of washing, and watch the sales online and in the store because they’re totally out of sync.)
+(Her answer: Pottery Barn.)

 How do you streamline decision making in your daily life?
 I’d love to hear your obvious and not-so-obvious tips and tricks?